 that bidder; or

-if there is more than one bidder with the same bid price, to all bidders pro-rata in proportion to the number of PRs for which the bidders bid the same price; and
+if there is more than one bidder with the same bid price, a whole number to all bidders pro-rata in proportion to the number of PRs for which the bidders bid the same price; and

 First Gas will then promptly notify each Shipper of the PRs allocated to it (if any) and publish each Shipper’s holdings of PRs on OATIS.

-Subject to section 3.21, a Shipper may trade whole numbers only of PRs with any other Shipper at any time during the PR Term, using the trading platform specified by First Gas for that purpose (which may be part of OATIS).
-In relation to any trade, the parties must enter the following information on the trading platform:
+Subject to section 3.22, a Shipper may trade whole numbers only of PRs with any other Shipper at any time (with the transfer of PRs occurring during the PR Term), using the trading platform specified by First Gas for that purpose (which may be part of OATIS).
+In relation to any trade, the parties must enter on the trading platform:

 the name of the Congested Delivery Point;